The Appropriate Management of Tailings Dams (Slag Accumulation Sites)

 Sustainable mine development and operation require efforts to minimize impacts on the environment.

 At closed mines, we treat wastewater containing heavy metals discharged from drifts and manage tailing dams that collect slag discharged by mineral ore processing facilities.
 We have enacted safety measures at 42 tailing dam locations we manage in Japan.
-In regard to stabilization work, we responded to revisions to management standards for accumulation sites made in light of the Great East Japan Earthquake in 2011, and in the period up to 2020, we invested a total of approximately ¥4.5 billion.
+In regard to stabilization work, we responded to revisions to management standards for accumulation sites made in light of the Great East Japan Earthquake in 2011, and through 2018, we invested a total of approximately ¥4.5 billion.

 Furthermore, as treating wastewater requires removing heavy metals until water quality meets wastewater quality standards, it is a key part of the management of closed mines, so a portion of treatment costs are subsidized by the Japanese government.
 In recent years, there has been increasing attention on passive treatment technologies that use microbes to remove heavy metals.